History of the American legal profession: Diversity

-Women
+Female lawyers

-In 1900, there were 108,000 lawyers and judges in the U.S., of which the majority were males.
-Opportunities for women remained limited, however, women were still involved in the legal business.
+In 1900, there were 108,000 lawyers and judges in the U.S., the vast majority of which were men.
+Opportunities for females remained limited, however, women were still involved in the legal profession.
 A notable example, Isabel Darlington, was admitted to Pennsylvania's Chester County Bar Association in 1897.
-She was the only female attorney in highly populated Chester County until the shortages of men in World War II allowed for more opportunities to women.
+She was the only female lawyer in lightly populated Chester County until the shortages of men in World War II allowed for more opportunities for women.